Grammy-Nominated Singer-Songwriter Tayla Parx Is Her Own Best Cheerleader

 Do you practice any types of self-care?
 What does that look like for you?

 I love Korean skincare products!
 Like, I actually might have a problem with buying everything on Peach & Lily and putting it into my mini makeup fridge.
 I love a good at-home spa day, so that's something I'm definitely into when it comes to Tayla time.
-Video games are another way for me to escape into my own world; it's like motion mediation.
+Video games are another way for me to escape into my own world; it's like motion meditation.
 Lastly, I love to cook!
 It's a really fun way for me to get creative and learn more about other cultures!

 What advice do you have for busy women who feel like they don’t have time for self-care?